We talked to leading experts about how to run Facebook Ads. Here are their top tips, plus examples to show you how to build campaigns like a pro.

 Kashem also suggests using captivating visuals that tell a story and catch people’s attention.

-“Think of it as inviting them to a casual chat over coffee, rather than forcing a sales agenda on them,” notes Kashem.
 “By creating ads that connect with and resonate with your audience, you’re not just selling products; you’re building relationships that can do lead generation and create conversions.
 It’s like finding common interests with a friend at a party – it just feels right.”

-4. Ensure your ad visuals and copy are in sync
+Do: Ensure your ad visuals and copy are in sync

 Based on Wyzowl’s findings, 81% of marketers noticed a surge in sales with video ads.
 Furthermore, video ads were more successful in persuading 88% of consumers to purchase a product.

-This shows people love videos.
+In short, people love videos.

 “The visual echoes the ad copy, which might say something like “Never Worry About Losing Your Files Again.”